catb0t/sedefast/Luciu.md

 An object has one state and one result.
 The combination "Crashed+Passed" is meaningless but might be used in the future.

-Expressions are not objects, and have neither a Result nor a State: they have a Reason containing a `:result` key which is either `Expression::PASS` or `Expression::FAIL`.
+Expressions are not objects, and have neither a Result nor a State: they have a Reason member (`reason`) containing a `result` which is either `Expression::PASS` or `Expression::FAIL`.

 | State/Result 	|              Completed              	|            Crashed           	|             Empty             	|
 |:------------:	|:-----------------------------------:	|:----------------------------:	|:-----------------------------:	|